 "GIIS EC provides equal importance to sports and academics."

-Since its opening in 2006, GIIS East Coast has established itself as a school that focuses on sport, leadership, innovation and community service and exam results almost in equal measure.
-Its low fees, small class sizes and above average results are also part of its appeal.
+Since its opening in 2006, GIIS East Coast has established itself as a school that focuses on sport, leadership, innovation, community service, and exam results almost in equal measure.
+Its low fees, small class sizes, and above average results are also part of its appeal.

 The East Coast campus takes children from nursery through to Class 10 and follows the Global Montessori Plus programme, the CBSE curricula, and IGCSEs.
 The teacher to student ratio is among the lowest in Singapore at 1:18.
 In line with the Indian curriculum, the GIIS school year runs from April to April, and all new students are required to sit a written entrance exam from Class 1.

-The early years curriculum (nursery and K1-2) follows the GSF's tailor-made Global Montessori Plus programme, which blends Montessori methodology with various international pre-school practices.
+The early years curriculum (nursery and K1 – K2) follows the GSF's tailor-made Global Montessori Plus programme, which blends Montessori methodology with various international pre-school practices.
 Modules include linguistic development, maths, sensory and motor development, environmental understanding, and music.